Cliff Curtis: International

-Curtis has appeared in the films Martin Scorsese's Bringing Out the Dead (1999), Three Kings (1999), the drug drama Blow (2001) with Johnny Depp, Training Day (2001), Collateral Damage (2002), Live Free or Die Hard (2007), Sunshine (2007), Push (2009), and Colombiana (2011).
+Curtis has appeared in the films Martin Scorsese's Bringing Out the Dead (1999), Three Kings (1999), the drug drama Blow (2001) with Johnny Depp, Training Day (2001), Collateral Damage (2002) with Arnold Schwarzenegger, Live Free or Die Hard (2007), Sunshine (2007), Push (2009), “10,000 B.C.”
+(2008) the re-make, and Colombiana (2011).
 In M. Night Shyamalan's The Last Airbender (2010), he played the main villain, Fire Lord Ozai.
 Curtis portrayed Lt.
 Cortez in the film Last Knights (2015) and Jesus Christ in the film Risen (2016).

 In the NBC TV drama Trauma, he played daredevil flight medic Reuben "Rabbit" Palchuck.
 Curtis was cast as Travis Manawa, a leading male role of the AMC TV series Fear the Walking Dead, the spin-off of The Walking Dead.

-In 2017, Curtis was cast as Tonowari and is set to appear in the four sequels to Avatar, including Avatar: The Way of Water and Avatar 3.
+In 2017, Curtis was cast as Tonowari and is set to appear in the four sequels to Avatar, including Avatar: The Way of Water and Avatar: Fire and Ash.

 In 2019, he played Jonah Hobbs, the brother of Luke Hobbs (Dwayne Johnson) in Fast & Furious Presents: Hobbs & Shaw; their characters are Samoan.

 Curtis stars in True Spirit alongside Teagan Croft and Anna Paquin.
 It began airing on Netflix on 3 February 2023.
 The movie is based on the journey of Jessica Watson, a 16-year-old Australian sailor attempting a solo global circumnavigation.
+In 2024, Curtis starred in the Netflix series Kaos in the role of the Greek God Poseidon.

 Personal life

 He was married in late 2009 in a private ceremony at his home, and has four children.
 He is Roman Catholic.

-When asked about being an "all-purpose ethnic" actor, he said, "It's been a real advantage, I love being ethnic, I love the color of my skin.
+When asked about being an "all-purpose ethnic" actor, he said, "It's been a real advantage, I love being ethnic, I love the colour of my skin.
 There are limitations in the business, that's a reality, but I've been given such wonderful opportunities."